AlxBDo/Epps/README.md

 ```

 This example shows how to add a new list and retrieve all lists from the `useListsStore` store.
 The `useCollectionStore` integration simplifies collection management in your project.

-> **Warning**: In a Nuxt application, it is not recommended to call a method from a store modified by the plugin directly from a page.
-Instead, prefer calling the method within a component.
-If you must call the method from a page, ensure its existence before invoking it: `myStore.myMethod && myStore.myMethod()`.

 ## For more details